This is another walking through wall illusion revealed for the first time in this blog.

-In the beginning when the illusionist is stacking up the cinder blocks, he shows the audience the length side.
+When the illusionist is stacking up the cinder blocks, he shows the audience their length side.

 This is a smart misdirection.

-They want the audience to see the stack of solid concrete blocks blocking up the whole prop interior.
+They want the audience to see the stack of solid cinder blocks blocking up the whole prop interior.

-This will conjure up your visual perception that it is tight-fitting and impenetrable.
+This will conjure up their visual perception that it is tight-fitting and impenetrable.

-But when the illusionist performs the illusion, the audience only gets to see the side view of the white cinder blocks.
+But when the illusionist performs the illusion, the audience only gets to see both side view of the cinder blocks.

-The pile of cinder blocks are tightly enclosed by the door and the wall of the apparatus.
+The stack of cinder blocks are tightly enclosed by the door and the wall of the cabinet.

-With the distance from the stage, I am sure the audience could not see clearly that narrow strip of cinder blocks.
+With the distance from the stage, I am sure the audience could not see clearly the narrow strip of cinder blocks.

 That is why the illusionist can get away with this seemingly impossible feat.